Statement of Intent for Attleborough Surgeries

 Patient Online Access to their GP Record

-By 31 March 2016 GP Practices will be required to offer incresed access to patients medical records on-line where appropriate and subject to the application of national safeguards.
+You can also request on-line access to your medical records where appropriate and subject to the application of national safeguards.
 This facility is in place.

 We currently offer the facility for booking and cancelling appointments and also for ordering your repeat prescriptions on-line. this is delivered by a secure link between the Patient Access online system and our clinical system.
 If you do not already have a user name and password for Patient Access - please ask at reception.